SantasLair/Larissa-Docker/readme.md

 1. Create a work folder.
 2. Downlaod the Linux version of Larissa node (geth-ubuntu-x86_64) and place it in the work folder. (from here https://github.com/LarissaBlockchain/Core/releases)
 3. Place the dockerfile from this repository in the work folder.
-4. Build a docker image be executing the following command in that folder:
+4. Build a docker image by executing the following command in that folder:

 `docker build -t larissa-node .`